Ratan-Debnath/Natural-Language-Processing-Functions/README.md

 achieving its base form.As example, Form: Studies, studying. where, Suffix: -es, -ing and here, Stem: Studi, Study.
 Also, jumped and jumps may be reduced to jump , while jumpiness may be reduced to jumpi.

 NLTK provides,PorterStemmer , which is based on the Porter Stemming Algorithm.Other stemmers include SnowballStemmer and LancasterStemmer.

+3.Lemmatization: Lemmatization is a process that uses vocabulary and morphological analysis of words to remove the inflected endings to achieve its base form (dictionary form), which is known as the lemma.
+Examples of lemmatization:
+-> rocks : rock
+-> corpora : corpus
+-> better : good

+NLTK using WordNetLemmatizer for lemmatization.